 1. Jet lag/sleep

 Stay awake for as long as you can during the day.
 Get plenty of sunlight in order to re-establish healthy cortisol levels and try and sleep by 10pm for optimal melatonin levels.
-Ask your herbalist for herbs to assist in reestablishing a healthy circadian rhythm.
+Ask your herbalist for herbs to assist in re-establishing a healthy circadian rhythm.

 After a long flight skin can feel dry and crêpey.
 Hydrating and oiling up from the inside out is key.
-Eat avocado, extra virgin and cold pressed olive oil and coconut oil.
+Eat avocado, extra virgin and cold-pressed olive oil and coconut oil.
 For fluids, drink 3% of your body weight in liters per day.
-Avoid caffeine, sugar and drying, processed foods that draw more water, such as ready-to-eat grain based products: crackers, biscuits, cereals.
+Avoid caffeine, sugar and drying, processed foods that draw more water, such as ready-to-eat grain-based products: crackers, biscuits, cereals.

 Dehydration, change in time zone and diet contributes to this problem.
 The best remedy is a gentle herbal laxative from your qualified Herbalist to reestablish healthy patterns.
 Feeing blocked up and bloated can draw on energy and make you feel tired and sluggish.

-4. Common cold
+4. Viruses and Common Colds